usedatabrew/docs/Writerside/topics/Overview.md

 from PostgreSQL and store it in on fly.

 Processors
 : These are one of the main building blocks of the data pipelines.
-Since your data is treated as a stream - you are allowed to interact with it on fly.
-Processors are applied for each record in the data stream independently and allow you to modify the data package, drop it from the stream, filter, check with AI or even send it to third-party system.
+Since your data is treated as a stream, you are allowed to interact with it on fly.
+Processors are applied for each record in the data stream independently and allow you to modify the data package, drop it from the stream, filter, check with AI or even send it to a third-party system.

 Pipelines
 : Pipelines in DataBrew's terminology are combinations of the Streaming Connectors and Processors.
 Your data stream may have a